yinzhangyue/UAG/README.md

 ### Tips

-1. **Open-Source Embedding Model**:
-   We use the open-source embedding model ["nvidia/NV-Embed-v2"](https://huggingface.co/nvidia/NV-Embed-v2), which eliminates the cost overhead associated with paid embedding models.
+1. We use the open-source embedding model ["nvidia/NV-Embed-v2"](https://huggingface.co/nvidia/NV-Embed-v2), which eliminates the cost overhead associated with paid embedding models.
 We have found that this embedding model has good consistency with the Mistral model.

-2. **Custom Prompts**:
-   In [prompt.py](code/prompt.py), we provide some prompt examples.
+2. In [prompt.py](code/prompt.py), we provide some prompt examples.
 We recommend constructing diverse and high-quality demonstrations for different tasks.
 You can specify `--demonstration-path` to further expand task-specific prompts.

-3. **Adapting UAG to New Tasks**:
-   You can adapt UAG to new reasoning tasks and scenarios by modifying the `adaptive_reasoning_adjustment` function in `uag.py`.
+3. You can adapt UAG to new reasoning tasks and scenarios by modifying the `adaptive_reasoning_adjustment` function in `uag.py`.
 Additionally, you can adjust hyperparameters like `theta`, `lambda1`, `lambda2`, and the generation `temperature` to achieve better performance.
 You can also customize your uncertainty calculation method; we have provided the `compute_uncertainties` function to facilitate the construction of task-specific uncertainty computation methods.

 ## Bug or Questions? 🤔